What is Darsha Amavasya? | Darsha Amavasya Meaning

 - Goddess Kali is invoked to gain wealth and ward off diseases.

-- Fasting on Darsha Amavasya commences in the morning and last till the sighting of the moon.
+- Fasting on Darsha Amavasya commences in the morning and lasts till the sighting of the moon.
 Post the sighting of the moon, people break their fast.

 - As soon as they finish off with their morning chores like bathing and wearing tidy puja clothes, they get themselves engaged in puja arrangements.